 I hope this article will help all of you who are in a bit of confusion among these two routes.
-In the next article of the series, I will also talk about some of the reasons which you shall consider to Travel Spiti Valley from Manali side as well, just in case you are feeling too much bounded :)…
+In the next article of the series, I will also talk about some of the reasons which you shall consider to travel Spiti Valley from Manali side as well, just in case you are feeling too much-bounded :)…

 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

 Have you ever been to Spiti Valley through Hindustan – Tibet Highway or via Manali?
-If yes, please share your viewpoints, suggestions or inputs as comments below because it will help other fellow travelers to plan their own journey to Spiti Valley too.
+If yes, please share your viewpoints, suggestions or inputs as comments below because it will help other fellow travelers to plan their journey to Spiti Valley too.

 Are you planning to go to Spiti Valley via Hindustan – Tibet Highway or Manali?
-If yes, please feel free to ask any questions or doubts you have regarding your plan in comments section OR my Instagram profile.
+If yes, please feel free to ask any questions or doubts you have regarding your plan in the comments section OR my Instagram profile.
 I will be happy to reply and discuss them with you.
 Looking forward to your responses 🙂

 If you know your friends or family are planning a trip to Spiti from Shimla side, then do share this article with them to help them make a memorable trip.